 Circulation Policy .doc

-Building Use Policy/Application Form .pdf or .doc
+Building Use Policy/Application Form .docx or .pdf

 Ereader Instructions and Policy .pdf or .doc

 Computer and Internet Policy .doc

 Vose Library Bylaws .doc